Will0mane/ChatLib/README.md

 [![](https://jitpack.io/v/Will0mane/ChatLib.svg)](https://jitpack.io/#Will0mane/ChatLib)

-You can use either maven or gradle to import this library in your project.
+You can either use maven or gradle to import this library in your project.
 Take a look at the jitpack page above.
+Note that you can also just copy the classes in your project if you don't have a library manager.
+This won't make you able to get the updates though.

 In order to use this lib's messages, you need to access the ChatUtils class which